Gourmet Pumpkin Cheesecake Recipes (With Helpful Tips!)

 - Cool in pan on wire rack 30 minutes (see below).
 Refrigerate at least 6 hours or overnight before serving.

 - To serve, run a knife around edge of pan to loosen cheesecake.
 Carefully remove the side of the pan.
 Have ready a piece of cardboard cut the same size as the bottom of the cake.
 With a long, thin metal spatula, slide under the bottom of the cake to loosen from the pan and slide cake onto cardboard.

 To help prevent cracks in the cheesecake, don't over beat the cream cheese mixture once the eggs are added and do not over bake.

 With spiced whipped cream.
-Just whip 1 cup of heavy cream with about 2 T. sugar and 1/4 tsp of cinnamon, ginger, and nutmeg to stiff peaks.
+Just whip 1 cup of heavy cream with about 2 tablespoons sugar and 1/4 teaspoon of cinnamon, ginger, and nutmeg to stiff peaks.

 Pipe onto the top of the pumpkin cheesecake using a pastry bag or just add a dollop of the whipped cream to the top of each individual piece when serving.
 If a pastry bag isn't available cut off a small corner of a plastic bag and fill the bag with the whipped cream.

 Decrease butter for the crust to 1/4 cup.
 Before heating the oven, place a small baking pan filled with 1 to 2 cups water on oven rack below the center rack to help prevent the cheesecake from cracking (leave pan in oven while cheesecake cools).
 Heat oven to 350°F.